Tpj-root/isro/Quiz_Assessment.md

-Ans: c.
+My_Ans: c.
 All the given options